AntonioST/NeuroCarto/doc/source/start.rst

     |atlas-image-probe|

-4. Use rectangle-tool |bk-tool-icon-box-select| in the figure toolbar to select electrodes in a particular area, then press one of the buttons in **Policy**.
+4. Use rectangle-tool |bk-tool-icon-box-select| in the figure toolbar to select electrodes in a particular area, then press one of the buttons in **Electrode Category**.

     |policy-full-density|

-    In this step, rather than directly selecting electrodes as readout channels, we set an arrangement policy for selected electrodes.
+    In this step, rather than directly selecting electrodes as readout channels, we set category on captured electrodes.
-    Following the policy setting (we called it a blueprint), the application will generate a channelmap.
+    By this category setting, we can build a blueprint for all electrodes, and the application will generate a channelmap follow the given blueprint.

     There are recommended steps for building a blueprint.

-    1. Set electrodes outside the brain with **forbidden** policy, so forbidden electrodes are never selected.
+    1. Set electrodes outside the brain with **forbidden** category, so forbidden electrodes are never selected.

         select |electrodes-outside| set |forbidden|

-    2. Set electrodes around the regions of interest (Hippocampus structure here) with **Set** or **Full Density** policy.
+    2. Set electrodes around the regions of interest (Hippocampus structure here) with **Set** or **Full Density** category.

         |roi|

-    3. Set the other electrodes with a policy.
+    3. Set the other electrodes with a category.
     4. A valid channelmap will be updated automatically |auto|.

 5. Check text becomes |probe-desp| at the top of the figure.